krry/krry.github.io/pages/about.md

 card-carrying un-ist
 loving awareness

-And truly I am none of these nouns, these bubbles
+and truly we are none of these nouns, these bubbles
-I am always only echoing in the vibratory field
+we are always only echoing in the vibratory field
 of being-knowing-enjoying
-I am embodying patterns in the foam emerging still and silent
+we are embodying patterns in the foam emerging still and silent
-from the well of being seated at the core of our heart-center.
+from the well of being seated at the core of our heart-center

+hridayam
-## satchitananda
+satchitananda